Tesla standard: BTC Power joins move to add to EV chargers

 Reuters first reported on Tuesday that electric pickup maker Rivian would adopt Tesla's charging standard.

-Along with the backing of the two Detroit automakers, that also helps Tesla chief Elon Musk's push to upend the Combined Charging System (CCS) favored by the Biden administration.
+Along with the backing of the two Detroit automakers, that also helps Tesla chief Elon Musk's push to upend the Combined Charging System (CCS) favoured by the Biden administration.

 The White House, which aims to spur deployment of hundreds of thousands of chargers, said this month EV charging stations with Tesla plugs would be eligible for billions of dollars in federal subsidies as long as they offer CCS connectivity.